clab/dynet/examples/mnist/basic-mnist-benchmarks/README.md

 # MNIST Benchmarks

-Here is the comparison between Dynet and Pytorch on the "Hello World" example of deep learning : MNIST digit classification.
+Here is the comparison between Dynet and PyTorch on the "Hello World" example of deep learning : MNIST digit classification.

 ## Usage (Dynet)